Kutztown shuts out Littlestown to win District 3 Class 3A softball title

 “We went more with my curveballs more than my screwball but I threw both consistently,” Bauscher said.

 In the third, Felicia Oldt hit an RBI double to keep the runs coming.
 Two batters later, Jade Fitzgerald had an RBI single that hit Maddy Dubbert, Littletown’s pitcher, in the ankle.
-She would not return to the game.
+She had to leave the game.
+Alexis Stonesifer came into pitch.

-Alexis Stonesifer was handed the ball for the rest of the game on the mound.

-Nonetheless, the Cougars kept the bats going as they scored one run in the fourth inning and two more in the fifth to put the game out of reach.
+The Cougars kept the bats going as they scored one run in the fourth inning and two more in the fifth.

 For Kutztown, Furst and Fitzgerald each went 2-for-3 with one RBI, and Noecker went 2-for-3 on the day.